bboB-Bobb/bboB-Bobb/README.md

 <div align="center">
-  If it's open source, would you believe that the releases don't have a virus?
+  <font color="#8b949e">If it's open source, would you believe that the releases don't have a virus?</font>
 </div>

 <div align="center">